-Cornell University, unique among peers, is the federal land-grant institution of New York State, a private endowed university, and a member of the Ivy League.
-Information technologies (IT) is a strategic enabler for many functions at Cornell.
-Staff working in IT are found in most colleges and units across Cornell.
+Cornell University is the federal land-grant institution of New York State, a private endowed university, and a member of the Ivy League.
+Information Technologies (IT) is a strategic enabler for many functions at Cornell.
+Staff working in IT are found not only in the central Cornell Information Technologies (CIT) unit, but also in most colleges and units across Cornell.
 We are comprised of many organizations, but we work as one.
-By being where Cornell faculty, staff, and students are, we are able to offer services—whether needed at your desktop or to solve a major business, academic or research objective—to everyone at Cornell.
-Check out this link to find out more about IT@Cornell
+By being where Cornell faculty, staff, and students are, we are able to offer services--whether needed at the desktop or to solve a major business, academic or research objective--to everyone at Cornell.
+To find out more, please follow this link: IT@Cornell

 What you will do:

-A Bachelor's degree or equivalent along with 6 or more years of relevant Drupal experience or equivalent combination
+Associates degree with 4 to 6 or more years of experience in office administration, preferably in higher education, or an equivalent combination of education and experience.

 University Job Title: